xmlet/HtmlFlow-Datastar-Examples/README.md

 # Spring Petclinic with HtmlFlow and DataStar

-The `petclinic-htmlflow` module contains an implementation of the Spring Petclinic application where Thymeleaf templates have been replaced by HtmlFlow Kotlin views and DataStar hypermedia controls.
+The `petclinic-htmlflow` module contains an implementation of the Spring Petclinic application using HtmlFlow Kotlin views and DataStar hypermedia controls; it replaces the previous Thymeleaf templates.
 The goal is to preserve the original Petclinic domain and features while exploring a backend-driven, hypermedia-first UI model that is:

 - Type-safe: views are expressed in Kotlin using the HtmlFlow DSL.
 - Server-driven: DataStar actions and signals enable server-initiated UI updates.